opentox/opentox.github.com/_posts/2012-08-09-install-opentox-development-environment.md

 - Safe (existence of all binaries will be checked before running, apart from GNU Core Utils)
 - Idempotent (multiple execution incurs no changes to the system)
 - Atomic (return value of non-elementary actions asserted to be TRUE)
-- Encapsulated (everything installed in OT_PREFIX)
+- Encapsulated (everything installed in `OT_PREFIX`)
 - Logged (all non-elementary actions are logged)

 Conceptual approach:

 1. Configure the installer in config.sh, then run `install`.
-2. Configure your system by adding a line to the startup file of your favorite shell (e.g. BASH with the file `~/.bashrc`) to read in `~/.opentox/opentox-ui.sh` (e.g. with `source ~/.opentox/opentox-ui.sh`), so any newly started shell will be configured.
+2. Configure the system by adding a line to the startup file of your favorite shell (e.g. BASH with the file `~/.bashrc`) to read in `~/.opentox/opentox-ui.sh` (e.g. with `source ~/.opentox/opentox-ui.sh`), so any newly started shell will be configured.
 3. Use the system, in particular by starting webservices (see below).
-For `bash` users, a set of tools (called `ot-tools`) is available.
+For BASH users, a set of tools (ot-tools) is available.
-4. To uninstall, simply remove the line from the startup file, that's all.
-To save disc space also remove directory `OT_PREFIX`.
-To remove also your configuration, remove `~/.opentox`.
+4. To uninstall, simply remove the line from the startup file.
+To save disc space also remove directory `OT_PREFIX` (not recommended).
+To remove also the configuration, remove `~/.opentox` (not recommended).

 <br>
 <br>